How to Spot Real and Fake News

-For example, some people might start to believe that they no longer need facts to back up their arguments.
+For example, some people might start to believe that they no longer need evidence to back up their arguments.
 Others start to mistrust information all together.
-They stop listening to industry news or reports, and disengage entirely, slowing their professional growth and development.
+They stop listening to industry reports, and disengage from official workplace communication, slowing their professional growth and development.
 Ultimately, this can damage an organization's learning culture.

 They might even begin to mistrust you if they believe that authority figures have lied to them, or that the information that they are working with is suspect.
-This can sap people of the curiosity, enthusiasm and ambition that they need to be successful.
+This can sap people of the curiosity, enthusiasm and ambition that they need to collaborate and to be successful.

-Misinformation and fake news can also harm your organization.
+Misinformation and fake news can also harm your business.
 Invented reviews of your products or inaccurate financial updates, for example, can do serious reputational damage.